mohitcfra/fb-api/firstbridge-api/us_listing.md

 Returns the unique possible field values for every field in the classification data.
 For e.g. ‘/yt/v1.0/etf/distinct/listing/us?field=sponsor’ will return a list of all the sponsors.
-Lising is supported on almost all fields like
+Listing is supported on almost all fields like

 sponsor
 exchange_code